nikop/steam-help/faqs/Antivirus software reports Steam games are malicious.md

 My antivirus or firewall software reports my new Steam purchases contain a trojan or potentially dangerous program - what is happening?

-[section style=important] ### Important:
+  ### Important:
 We encourage protecting your PC from viruses, spyware and other forms of malicious software.
 However, it is not necessary to run antivirus and other security applications while you are engaged in playing a game on Steam.

 Antivirus applications can interfere with Steam and can cause a range of problems from connection issues to games not launching correctly or crashing.
-Please set your antivirus to Game Mode or create exclusions for game files or processes before launching Steam if you are experiencing issues with your Steam games.[/section]
+Please set your antivirus to Game Mode or create exclusions for game files or processes before launching Steam if you are experiencing issues with your Steam games.

 The Steam application or Steam game has been mistakenly identified as a virus or "trojan" by certain software as a result of the development of potentially-malicious programs which use the same filenames as valid Steam files (this is a very common practice amongst malicious software writers - many viruses already masquerade as valid operating system files).